Hi, I’m Stephenie

 - Authentic Puerto Rican Recipes that taste just like they’re made on the island.

-- A lot of delicious Latin-American recipes that you can make at home.
+- A lot of delicious Latin-American recipes that you can make at home, like the delicious Peruvian pollo a la brasa.
+It is a must-try.

 - A complete guide on each recipe with step-by-step process images, expert tips, and FAQs so you can successfully make it.